Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 2

 Nuggets vs. Suns: Odds, spread, over/under and other Vegas lines - Western Conference Semifinals Game 2

-The Denver Nuggets and Phoenix Suns are doing battle in the second round of the NBA Playoffs, with Game 2 on tap.
+The Denver Nuggets and Phoenix Suns are playing in the second round of the NBA Playoffs, with Game 2 on tap.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Nuggets vs. Suns matchup in this article.
+In this article, you can find odds and spreads for the Nuggets vs. Suns matchup across multiple sportsbooks.

 Nuggets vs. Suns Game Info